The Ultimate Guide

 I strongly recommend you try using BlephroClear.
 My eyes were an itchy irritated mess which I am happy to say is now two years in the past.
 BlephroClear is all I have used to achieve this.

-I started by using BlephroClear twice daily and once my symptoms had largely subsided a reduced it to once a day and now only once or twice per week as a general hygiene routine.
+I started by using BlephroClear twice daily and once my symptoms had largely subsided I reduced it to once a day and then only once or twice per week as a general hygiene routine.